pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 ## DSM Forward Programming

-Navigation is mainly done using the scroll wheel and ENT.
-Short press on ENT will edit a value.
-When editing a value a long ENT press will restore the value to its default.
-To exit the script and terminate all current operations correctly short press RTN (if you don't do this the RX might not store the changes).

 This is a work in progress.
-It's only available for color screens (Horus, TX16S, T16, T18...).
+It's available for color(+touch) and B&W screens.

-If some text appears as Unknown_xxx, please report xxx and what the exact text display should be.

-Need OpenTX 2.3.10 nightly or above.
+Work on OpenTX and EdgeTX.
 Located on the radio SD card under \SCRIPTS\TOOLS.

 [![DSM Forward Programming](https://img.youtube.com/vi/sjIaDw5j9nE/0.jpg)](https://www.youtube.com/watch?v=sjIaDw5j9nE)

+If some text appears as Unknown_xxx, please report xxx and what the exact text display should be.

 ## DSM PID Flight log gain parameters for Blade micros